pydanny/pydanny-event-notes/DjangoConEurope2012/10-steps-to-better-postgresql-performance.rst

 * Is all-or-nothing
 * If you need partial replication, you need to use Slony or Bucardo

-    * warning: partial replication is a full-time effort
+    * ..warning:: partial replication is a full-time effort

 WAL Archiving
 ~~~~~~~~~~~~~~